-Directors – John Cherry & Larry Harmon, Screenplay – Joseph Dattore & Jeffrey Pillars, Producers – Cherry, Kenneth M. Badish & Larry & Susan Harmon, Photography – James Robb, Music – Robert Folk, Visual Effects – Encore Visual Effects (Supervisor – Richard Kerrigan), Special Effects Supervisor – Max Foolman, Production Design – Chris August.
-Production Company – White Dune Entertainment/Larry Harmon Productions
+Directors – John Cherry & Larry Harmon, Screenplay – Joseph Dattore & Jeffrey Pillars, Producers – John Cherry, Kenneth M. Badish, Larry Harmon & Susan Harmon, Photography – James Robb, Music – Robert Folk, Visual Effects – Encore Visual Effects (Supervisor – Richard Kerrigan), Special Effects Supervisor – Max Foolman, Production Design – Chris August.
+Production Company – White Dune Entertainment/Larry Harmon Productions.

 Bronson Pinchot (Stan Laurel), Gailard Sartain (Oliver Hardy), Philip Gorvina (Farouk Ben Abdullah), Susan Danford (Leslie Covington), F. Murray Abraham (Professor Henry Covington), Mathew Haldeney (Hootah), Rick Rogers (Detective Kowalski), Jeff Pillars (Barney), Farouk Valley Omar (Habib), Christine Weir (Ms Burkham)

 Stan and Oliver, the nephews of Laurel and Hardy, are asked by their lodge to help out with a museum exhibit of the mummy Hootah.
 There Oliver falls for curator Leslie Covington.
 Unknown to them, she has been earmarked by Farouk Ben Abdullah to house the spirit of Hootah’s bride.
 Hootah’s followers have been waiting 3000 years for the correct astral conjunction in order to reincarnate them.
 As Farouk woos Leslie, he sees Oliver as his rival and resurrects Hootah to kill him off.